 Opera composers have always been fascinated by history, and Salieri is no exception.
 His opera The Great Kubla Khan of the Tartars narrates the chronicles of one of history’s most infamous leaders.
 Though completed in 1787, this opera did not have its premiere until more than 200 years later.
 The world premiere performance took place in Mainfranken Theater Würzburg in 1998.
 Diana Damrau performed the role of Prinzessin Alzima.

 5. Les Danaïdes

 Though we often have an Italian-centric view of opera, especially early opera, we have to tip our hats to the French, who developed a great tradition of music drama alongside their Italian counterparts.
 Salieri’s opera Les Danaïdes was called a tragédie lyrique, tapping into the tradition begun by the founder of French opera, Jean-Baptiste Lully (who ironically was Italian).
 The opera was incredibly popular in Paris during Salieri’s lifetime, and was adored by Hector Berlioz.
 We can almost hear echoes of Lully, whose stately overtures typically gave way to expansive fugues or dances, often ending with pungent, dramatic chords.

 This was originally published on August 18, 2015.
-The article has been lightly edited, and Spotify tracks have been added.
+The article has been lightly edited, and Spotify and Apple Music tracks have been added.